Aask42/IoB_DC28/README.md

 ## Jump Start

 0. WASH YOUR HANDS (ya filthy animal)
-1. Power switch ON (Does NOT need to be on to charge this year)
+1. Power switch ON (**Does NOT need to be on to charge this year**)
 2. If LEDs flash RGB on boot, boi is in low voltage mode, charge it
 3. Hold "DEF" capsense button on boot = force low voltage mode = faster charge
-4. Hold "DEF" + "TOUCH SLIDER" capsense button area on boot = factory reset, may require tapping reset button on back due to timing
+4. Hold "DEF" + "TOUCH SLIDER" capsense button area on boot = "factory reset", may require tapping reset button on back due to timing
 5. Solder headers (make sure to orient to VCC on the SQUARE pad)
 6. Show off in #linecon (discord.gg/DEFCON)
 7. See you @ DEFCON 29!